How do pensions work in Germany?

 How does a direct company pension work?

-At the end of the savings phase, usually upon retirement, and with the beginning of the payout phase, you will receive your monthly pension, which you then have to pay tax on, and social security contributions, including what is normally the employers' part.
+At the end of the savings phase, usually upon retirement, and with the beginning of the payout phase, you will receive your monthly pension, which you then have to pay tax on, and social security contributions, including what is usually the employers' part.
 Alternatively, you can sometimes also take a complete or partial lump sum, but then you will fall into a high tax bracket.

 Disadvantages of company pension plans